Chapter 18 Parallel Processing

 In general, a “cluster” is a system of computers that are connected up to form a large distributed network that many different people can use to do large computational tasks (e.g., simulations!).
 These clusters will have some overlaying coordinating programs that you, the user, will interact with to set up a “job,” or set of jobs, which is a set of tasks you want some number of the computers on the cluster to do for you in tandum.

 In the good ol’ days, when things were simpler, yet more difficult, you would interact with your computer via a “command-line interface.”
 The easiest way to think about this is as an R console, but in a different language that the entire computer speaks.
-A command line interface is designed to do things like find files with a specific name, or copy entire directories, or, importantly, start different programs.
-Another place you may have used a command line inteface is when working with Git: anything fancy with Git is often done via command-line.
+A command line interface is designed to do things such as find files with a specific name, or copy entire directories, or, importantly, start different programs.
+One place you may have used a command line inteface is when working with Git: anything fancy with Git is often done via command-line.
 People will talk about a “shell” (a generic term for this computer interface) or “bash” or “csh.”
 You can get access to a shell from within RStudio by clicking on the “Terminal” tab.
-Try it, if you’ve never done anything like this before, and type
+Try it, if you have never done anything like this before, and type (the “>” is not part of what you type):

 It should list some file names.
 Note this command does not have the parenthesis after the command, like in R or most other programming languages.
-The syntax of a shell is usually mystifying and brutal: it is best to just steal scripts from the internet and try not to think about it too much, unless you want to think about it a lot.
+The syntax of a shell is usually mystifying and brutal: it is best to just steal scripts from the internet or some generative AI and try not to think about it too much, unless you want to think about it a lot.

 Importantly for us, from the command line interface you can start an R program, telling it to start up and run a script for you.
 This way of running R is noninteractive: you say “go do this thing,” and R starts up, goes and does it, and then quits.
 Any output R generates on the way will be saved in a file, and any files you save along the way will also be at your disposal once R has completed.